George Town

 George Town hosts an older demographic, ranking in the top quartile nationwide

-George Town has a median age of 48, which is higher than the Rest of Tasmania's figure of 45 and also above the national average of 38.
-The 65-74 age group makes up 15.6% of George Town's population, compared to the Rest of Tasmania's figure and well above the national average of 9.4%.
-Meanwhile, the 25-34 age group is less prevalent at 9.9%.
-According to the 2021 Census, the 75 to 84 age group has grown from 7.5% to 8.9% of George Town's population, while the 45 to 54 age group has declined from 12.3% to 11.1%.
-By 2041, demographic modeling suggests that George Town's age profile will change significantly.
-The 75 to 84 age cohort is projected to grow by 333 people (48%), from 699 to 1,033.
-Notably, the combined 65+ age groups are expected to account for 100% of total population growth, reflecting George Town's aging demographic profile.
+George Town has a median age of 48, which is higher than the Rest of Tasmania's figure of 45 and above the national average of 38.
+The 65-74 age group makes up 15.6% of George Town's population, compared to 12.9% in the Rest of Tasmania and 9.4% nationally.
+Meanwhile, the 25-34 age cohort is less prevalent at 9.9%.
+Following the 2021 Census, the 75 to 84 age group has increased from 7.5% to 8.9%, while the 45 to 54 age group has decreased from 12.3% to 11.1%.
+By 2041, demographic modeling suggests significant changes in George Town's age profile.
+The 75 to 84 age cohort is projected to grow by 332 people (47%), from 700 to 1,033.
+Notably, the combined 65+ age groups will account for all of George Town's population growth.
 Conversely, population declines are projected for the 45 to 54 and 65 to 74 age cohorts.

 Frequently Asked Questions - Age